triestpa/You-Should-Learn-Regex/README.md

 #### 20th or 21st Century Year

-Let's go through another simple example - any valid year in the 20th or 21st centuries.
+Let's go through another simple example - matching any valid year in the 20th or 21st centuries.

 ```
 \b(19|20)\d{2}\b